sandibi13/zenodnf/README.md

 ## Usage

-Here's how you can use some of the core commands
+Here's how you can use some of the core commands:

 ```bash
 # Install a package